-Wildlife art, Fine art portraiture and Space art.
+Wildlife art, Fine art portraiture, Space art and much more...

 I hope you will enjoy the new content I have added.
 This site is not just a display gallery for my work, it now offers a complete guide to my painting life and most importantly for the many artists who visit me, it is a guide to how I produce my paintings.

 In the twenty years that I have had my business online, I have learned a great deal about what interests people most and I have made every effort here to build a website with something for every visitor.

 Wildlife Art is obviously my forte, but I also enjoy painting a wide variety of other subjects such as Space art and portrait painting and these paintings can now be seen in the new 'Other Subjects' gallery.